Parallel-NetCDF/E3SM-IO/case_study.md

 # Case Study - Running with Cache Vol and Async Vol
 This case study runs E3SM-IO using HDF5 with [Cache Vol](https://github.com/hpc-io/vol-cache) and [Async Vol](https://github.com/hpc-io/vol-async) enabled.

+Cache Vol is an HDF5 plugin that incorporates fast storage layers (e.g, burst buffer, node-local storage) into parallel I/O workflow for caching and staging data to improve the I/O efficiency.

+Async Vol is another HDF5 plugin that takes advantage of an asynchronous interface by scheduling I/O as early as possible and overlaps computation or communication with I/O operations, which hides the cost associated with I/O and improves the overall performance.

+Both Cache Vol and Async Vol can be enabled by directly setting the environment variables without modifying E3SM-IO source codes.
+This case study gives an instruction on how to install Cache Vol and Async Vol, and gives an demo of how to run E3SM-IO with them.

 ## E3SM-IO with HDF5 using Cache Vol and Async Vol
 ### Installing HDF5, Async Vol and Cache Vol